dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 - Feature guard property: an IL property whose value _depends_ on a feature being enabled, but isn't necessarily _defined_ by the availability of that feature.
   - For example: `RuntimeFeature.IsDynamicCodeCompiled` depends on `IsDynamicCodeSupported`.
 It should return `false` when `IsDynamicCodeSupported` returns `false`, but it may return `false` even if `IsDynamicCodeSupported` is `true`.

-We'll say that a "feature switch property" is also necessarily a "feature guard property" for its defining featuer, but not all "feature guard properties" are "feature switch properties".
+We'll say that a "feature switch property" is also necessarily a "feature guard property" for its defining feature, but not all "feature guard properties" are "feature switch properties".

 A "feature switch property" may also be a "feature guard property" for a feature _other than_ the defining feature.
-For example, we introduced the feature switch property `StartupHookProvider.IsSupported` is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
+For example, we introduced the feature switch property `StartupHookProvider.IsSupported`, which is defined by the feature switch named `"System.StartupHookProvider.IsSupported"`, but additionally serves as a guard for code in the implementation that has `RequiresUnreferencedCodeAttribute`.
 Startup hook support is disabled whenever we trim out unreferenced code, but may alse be disabled independently by the feature switch.

 Similarly, one could imagine introducing a feature switch for `IsDynamicCodeCompiled`.